garciadias/iac_demo/README.md

 # IAC git demo

-## In this demo I'm explaining how git by performing the following steps:
+## In this demo I'm explaining how to use git by performing the following steps:

 - Create a repository
 - Change the README.md file